Puerto Vallarta Gay Travel

 Margarita bar is also a good meeting point if you’re traveling with a group of friends.
 Since its more subdued and you can sit down with a drink while waiting for your crew.

-Puerto Vallarta Gay Travel: More Bars
+More Puerto Vallarta Gay Bars

 The bars described above are the mainstays of gay nightlife in Puerto Vallarta, but that is certainly not all of them.
 Here are a few other places you may be interested.
-I did not personally spend any time at the couple of establishments below, but I did walk by to check them out.

 Wet Dreams is a subdued gay bar where you can watch gorgeous go-go dancers while perched on a bar stool.
 They don’t accept credit cards and require that you spend a minimum of $10 USD.
 It never seemed too crowded whenever I passed the bar.

-Puerto Vallarta Gay Travel Tips
+Puerto Vallarta Travel Tips

 Avoid Tourist Trap Restaurants